datascientisthe/py-faster-rcnn/README.md

 This is a version of Faster R-CNN code with UVM support added along with some performance optimizations.
+NVIDIA GPU with Pascal or newer architecture is required.

 The optimizations may focus 2 aspects:
  - Use prefectch cuda API: cudaMemPrefetchAsync() to reduce the page-fault rate.